ShawnConn/env-setup/DEV-README.md

 ## Design
 There isn't much to env-setup.
-To use one sentence, it's a text user interface for Git, Ansible, & Homebrew to install/configure your macos / Linux environment.
+To use one sentence, it's a text user interface for Git, Ansible, & Homebrew to install/configure your macOS / Linux environment.

 If you want to do development, see the summary/notes on each of its